MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

 There are several ways to create a MicroUI Image.
 Except few specific cases, the Image Loader requires some RAM memory to store the image content in MicroEJ format.
 This format requires a small header as explained here: :ref:`section_image_standard_raw`.
 It can be GPU compatible as explained here: :ref:`section_image_gpu_raw`.

 The heap size is application dependant.
-In MicroEJ application launcher, set its size in ``Libraries > MicroUI > Images heap size (in bytes)``.
+In MicroEJ application launcher, set its size in :guilabel:`Libraries` > :guilabel:`MicroUI` > :guilabel:`Images heap size (in bytes)`.
 It will declare a section whose name is ``.bss.microui.display.imagesHeap``.

 BufferedImage
 =============